Trump administration agrees to keep DC police chief in place, but with immigration enforcement order

 Chief had agreed to share immigration information

-Bondi’s directive came even after Smith had told MPD officers hours earlier on Thursday to share information with immigration agencies regarding people not in custody, such as someone involved in a traffic stop or checkpoint.
-The Justice Department said Bondi disagreed with the police chief’s directive because it allowed for continued practice of “sanctuary policies,” which generally limit cooperation by local law enforcement with federal immigration officers.
+Bondi’s Thursday night directive to place the head of the Drug Enforcement Administration, Terry Cole, in charge of the police department came even after Smith had told MPD officers hours earlier to share information with immigration agencies regarding people not in custody, such as someone involved in a traffic stop or checkpoint.
+The Justice Department said Bondi disagreed with the police chief’s instructions because they allowed for continued practice of “sanctuary policies,” which generally limit cooperation by local law enforcement with federal immigration officers.

-Meanwhile, immigrant advocates in Washington were trying to advise immigrants on how to respond to the new policies.
+Meanwhile, advocates in Washington were trying to advise immigrants on how to respond.
 Anusce Sanai, associate legal director for the Washington-based immigrant nonprofit Ayuda, said they're still parsing the legal aspects of the policies.

 “Even with the most anti-immigrant administration, we would always tell our clients that they must call the police, that they should call the police," Sanai said.
 “But now we find ourselves that we have to be very careful on what we advise.”